Quick facts about AAAF

 Produced and distributed Vote by Mail videos in 6 different languages (Vietnamese, Korean, Chinese, Urdu, Hindi, and Bangla)

-Hired ethnic-specific community organizers and staffed multi-lingual hotlines to answer voter questions to build their culturally-specific relational organizing capacity.
+Hired ethnicity-specific community organizers and staffed multi-lingual hotlines to answer voter questions to build their culturally-specific relational organizing capacity

 In 2021-22, AAAF will:

-Expand their community organizing program to include additional organizers with various language capacity, with the focus on hiring additional organizers from the Vietnamese, Chinese, and Indian communities
+Expand their community organizing program to include additional organizers with various language capacities, with the focus on hiring additional organizers from the Vietnamese, Chinese, and Indian communities

-Educate and engage AAPI communities around redistricting and the potential implications of gerrymandering on immigrant communities and push back against attempts to further suppress our votes
+Educate and engage AAPI communities around redistricting and the potential implications of gerrymandering on immigrant communities and push back against attempts to further suppress their votes

 Develop and implement a membership recruitment program for the first time!